sharontherese/latin-mass-funeral/config/_default/content/The Rite of Marriage/Rite of Marriage.md

 This is the essential part of getting married in the Catholic Church - a Mass is not required.

-**The Rite of Marriage takes places before the Mass, and usually has three parts: 1) homily, 2) exchange of vows, and 3) blessing and exchange of rings.**
+**The Rite of Marriage takes places before the Mass, and has two parts: 1) exchange of vows, and 2) blessing and exchange of rings.
+Usually, the homily takes place at the very beginning, even before the exchange of vows.**

 There are a couple of important historical notes to make about the Catholic Rite of Marriage before I include the text and rubrics of the rite.